Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Section 3C Trap

-An unpaid or underpaid IHS does not just delay a visa; it renders the application invalid.
-If your existing visa expires while an invalid application is pending, Section 3C protection falls away, you have no lawful permission to be in the UK or to work, and your sponsor has an illegal working problem.
-Treat IHS payment with the same seriousness as the application itself.
+An unpaid or underpaid IHS does not just delay a visa.
+If your existing visa expires while an invalid application is pending, you may lose lawful permission and right to work.
+Sponsors should treat IHS payment with the same seriousness as the application itself.

 Can You Get an IHS Refund?

 Refunds exist, but they are narrower than most people assume.
-You can recover IHS in specific circumstances, mostly around visa refusals and withdrawals.
-You cannot get a refund simply because your life changed and you left the UK early, or because you decided to apply for settlement earlier than scheduled.
+You can recover IHS in specific circumstances, mostly around refusals, withdrawals, duplicate payments, and shorter grants.
+You cannot get a refund simply because you leave the UK early or because you apply for settlement earlier than planned.

 SituationRefund?